Jon Irish Aquino

 Development of redclaw crayfish (Cherax quadricarinatus) intensive breeding techniques for commercial crayling production – Sperm technologies

-Jon Aquino completed both my MSc and BSc in Fisheries (Aquaculture) from the University of the Philippines Visayas.
-I previously worked with SEAFDEC-AQD, a regional treaty organization that focuses on aquaculture research on the country's endemic species.
-Most of my research projects were related to the domestication of mangrove crabs (Scylla sp.), blue swimming crabs (Portunus pelagicus), milkfish (Chanos chanos) and soft-shell crab farming.
+Jon Aquino completed both MSc and BSc in Fisheries (Aquaculture) at the University of the Philippines Visayas.
+He previously worked with SEAFDEC-AQD, a regional treaty organization that focuses on aquaculture research on the country's endemic species.
+Most of Jon's research projects were related to the domestication of mangrove crabs (Scylla sp.), blue swimming crabs (Portunus pelagicus), milkfish (Chanos chanos) and soft-shell crab farming.